Farm to City: Saturday 9th June 2018

 He will find his voice repeatedly throughout the day.
 His ten hens are busy foraging among the sawdust, clucking, sitting, showing off their colours.

 In the centre of the room, is a larger wired enclosure.
 There the goose thinks she is queen, tall, strong necked, bright white, with a rasping call.
 The four white ducks at times seem to follow her around, and the children usually need to be told they are not little geese.
 The turkey is not to be forgotten, and lets out her plaintive thin shriek.
-She likes as she isn’t sure where she fits in with this lot, but is going along with it.
+She isn’t sure where she fits in with this lot, but is going along with it.
 She has recently lost her pal to a marauding fox on the farm, but at least she is safe and well fed here.

 There are learning experiments with eggs and feathers in the hall, that fascinate every single group of visitors.

 Then there are the chicks, just a few days old, either spread out across their raised pen,raised to make viewing easier, but also to keep them a bit out of children’s grasp; or huddled together under the heat lamp.
 Endearing, yellow, fluffy, with short squeaks as they peck, and move their necks in that distinctive way.

 Three days of school and other organised visits are over tonight, with pushing over 700 visitors.